jcfr/test-book/modules/editor/README.md

 To use this, you first define your example segmentation using the normal paint or draw tools as described above.
 Define at least two structure classes and then click Apply.
 If you are not satisfied with the result, use the Undo button to go back and modify your example.

-See the [https://www.slicer.org/slicerWiki/index.php/Documentation/Nightly/Modules/GrowCutSegmentation Grow Cut documentation] for more details.
+See the [Grow Cut module documentation]({{book.slicerWikiUrl}}/Modules//GrowCutSegmentation) for more details.

-Also see the [https://www.slicer.org/slicerWiki/index.php/Documentation/4.3/Modules/FastGrowCut| Fast GrowCut documentation].
+Also see the [Fast GrowCut module documentation]({{book.slicerWikiUrl}}/Modules/FastGrowCut).
 This is an effect that can be added by downloading the extension.
-It requires memory but is a fast implementation of the GrowCut method
+It requires memory but is a fast implementation of the GrowCut method.

 ## WatershedFromMarkers ![](watershed-from-markers.png)